gbif/ipt/FAQ.wiki.md

 ### 5. Why is my dataset citation different on GBIF.org?

-The IPT supports free-text dataset citations, but these get overwritten on the GBIF.org dataset page - learn more [here](https://www.gbif.org/faq?q=citation)**.
+The IPT supports free-text dataset citations, however, these get overwritten on the GBIF.org dataset page.
+You can find out why in the [GBIF.org FAQ](https://www.gbif.org/faq?q=citation).